FlyingMug-dev/arp_spoof/README.md

 ./arp_spoof.sh

-# After you are in the bettercap session type hstshijack/hstshijack
+After you are in the bettercap session type hstshijack/hstshijack to downgrade https connections